Foundations of Impact Practitioner Programme

 The history of One Thought Practitioner Training

-After running The Institute successfully for six years, Aaron evolved and refined our practitioner training to provide a programme called the One Thought Foundations programme.
+After running The Institute for six years, Aaron evolved and refined our practitioner training to provide a programme called the One Thought Foundations Programme.
 We didn’t want to offer bells and whistles.
 We wanted our training to focus only on the things that directly make up a good practitioner.
 In the constantly growing range of available trainings, we wanted to give people a grounded grasp of what they needed to be effective so they would have a foundation to draw on in order to meet the challenges they would inevitably face.
 The Foundations Programme allowed us to offer students a clearer understanding of where to look for their own answers in their life and their work.

-The outcomes of the Foundations Training were consistently beyond our expectations.
+The outcomes of the Foundations Programme were consistently beyond our expectations.
 We knew we were on the right track and we honed the programme each year we did it.
-It has been such a meaningful experience to run this programme and we have had the most fantastic heartfelt passionate students.
+It has been such a meaningful experience to run this programme and we have had the most fantastic heartfelt, passionate students.
 After three years of running The Foundations Programme, we saw the potential for another jump in evolution for what we can offer.

 During lockdown, like many people, we had our normal routines wiped away.
 As a result, we spent a rich period of time living in a quieter place in our own minds.
-We noticed a shift in the depth of our work and in our vision for what we were doing, that has been compelling and inspiring.
+We noticed a shift in the depth of our work and in our vision for what we were doing that has been compelling and inspiring.
 A new vision for how we want to support and foster new practitioners has come out of this shift.

 Focus of the new programme

 The Foundations of Impact Programme is focused on the underlying foundations of impact.
 We want you to discover, understand and get a meaningful feel for what drives your learning and your impact.
-We want you to understand impact at its clearest source so that you have clarity, confidence and an evolving learning curve around your work with others.
+We want you to understand the core foundation at its clearest source so that you have clarity, confidence and an evolving learning curve around your work with others.
 The most fundamental piece in working with clients is really knowing what matters and what does not.

 Programme description

-The simple goal of this programme is to clarify and understand the vital elements of working with The Principles so you have a clearer sense for how to navigate yourself in your life and work.
+The simple goal of this programme is to clarify and understand the vital elements of working with The Principles so you have more confidence and a clearer sense for how to navigate yourself in your life and work.
 The goal is for you to know what you need and what you do not need.

 Although this sounds like a simple goal, you would be surprised to hear how easy it is to get focussed on things that feel relevant but are not.
 For example there are things you might think need, but you don’t, like: